About UNDP in Moldova

 UNDP has made a vital contribution to reducing poverty and improving service quality, particularly for deprived regions and vulnerable people in Moldova.
 It has also been a partner of choice in Moldova’s rapid advancements towards integration into the EU, and a key supporter of the country’s heightened discussion of human rights and gender equality.

-In close cooperation with partners, UNDP has helped build the capacity of local public authorities to efficiently plan and implement local development priorities and improve local public services, involving civil society and community members.
-In April 2012, the Moldovan Parliament adopted the National Decentralization Strategy as a result of UNDP support.
+In close cooperation with partners, UNDP has helped build the capacity of local public authorities to efficiently plan and implement local development priorities and improve local public services, in cooperation with civil society and community members.

 Who are the decision makers?